-These WMO-scaled CO standard gases values were then used to calibrate the entire 2006 dataset using a linear relationship (i.e., without offset adjustment), which is consistent with the fact that the zero of spectral measurements is intrinsically accurate.

-- 5 Furthermore, the high linearity of OF-CEAS was previously reported for concentrations ranging over more than three decades (data published for water measurements in Iannone et al. (2009b)).
-The accuracy of this calibration is estimated to be of 2 % limited by the accuracy of the NOAA standards.
-But the obtained conversion factor corresponds to a 10% overestimation of the line intensity specified in HITRAN with a 1% accuracy.
-CSIRO specifications of the two standards being offset by 5% and 7% as compare to NOAA standards are neither compatible with HITRAN database.
-Nonetheless, the good agreement of - 10 OF-CEAS and GC measurements reported in the following shows that this calibration on the same reference scale is a crucial point for the inter-comparison.
+These WMO-scaled CO standard gas values were then used to calibrate the entire 2006 dataset using a linear relationship (i.e., without offset adjustment), which is consistent with the fact that the zero of the spectral measurements is intrinsically accurate.
+Furthermore, the high linearity of OF-CEAS was previously reported for concentrations ranging over more than three decades (data published for water measurements in Iannone et al., 2009b).
+The accuracy of this calibration is estimated to be of 2%, limited by the accuracy of the NOAA standards.
+However, the obtained conversion factor corresponds to a 10% overestimation of the line intensity specified in HITRAN with a 1% accuracy.
+CSIRO specifications of the two standards being offset by 5 and 7 %as compared to NOAA standards are not compatible with the HITRAN database.
+Nonetheless, the good agreement of OF-CEAS and GC measurements reported in the following shows that this calibration on the same reference scale is a crucial point for the inter-comparison.

 The LOD of the OF-CEAS spectrometer is much smaller than the accuracy of the NOAA standards, at the level of 0.2 ppb for an acquisition time of 20 s.
-At longer acquisition times, small drifts prevent for better averaging.
-It is partly to be attributed to drifts in the sensors that are used to control sample pressure and temperature, thus selection of more stable sensors can

-15 decrease the drift.
+At longer acquisition times, small drifts prevent a better averaging.
+It is partly attributed to drifts in the sensors that are used to control sample pressure and temperature, and thus the selection of more stable sensors can decrease the drift.
 Other causes of drift are changes in parasitic optical etalon effects (Morville et al., 2014).
-However the drifts associated to these optical effects can be made quite small and cannot increase arbitrarily and remain bounded at all times as shown by the Allan variance of CO measurements in Faïn et al. (2014).
+However, the drifts associated with these optical effects can be made quite small and cannot increase arbitrarily and remain bounded at all times as shown by the Allan variance of CO measurements in Faïn et al. (2014).

-3 Comparison: Results and discussion
+3 Comparison: results and discussion

-3.1 In-situ ground measurements
+3.1 In situ ground measurements

-- 20 Direct comparison of atmospheric CO concentration measurements by GC and OF-CEAS over one week (8/11/2006-14/11/2006), was performed at LSCE in Gif-sur-Yvette, 20 km southwest of Paris (48°43'N / 02°09'E / 120 m above sea level).
-The LSCE GC setup routinely monitors atmospheric concentration with a sampling inlet located on the roof of the building, 7 m above ground level.
+Direct comparison of atmospheric CO concentration measurements by GC and OF-CEAS over 1 week (8-14 November 2006) was performed at LSCE in Gif-sur-Yvette, 20 km southwest of Paris (48°43'° N, 02°09'° E; 120 m above sea level).
+The GC set-up routinely monitors atmospheric concentration with a sampling inlet located on the roof of the LSCE building, 7 m above ground level.
 The OF-CEAS instrument from LIPhy was set to run in the same building but with an independent sampling line.
-Sampling lines measured about 20 m and were made of 3/8" diameter Dekabon tubes.
+Sampling lines measured about 20 m and were made of 3/8 in diameter Dekabon tubes.
 The estimated sample propagation delay along the tube from the roof to the OF-CEAS instrument is about 6 min (with a gas flow of 250 sccm).
-A larger delay is - observed on the GC data due to the use of the cold trap.
-The volume of this trap corresponds to the sample volume collected over about 15 min by the GC, inducing a smoothing of the signal of the semicontinuous injections.
-To eliminate the time delay between both instruments, the time shift was fixed to 14 min (Fig. 2).
+A larger delay is observed on the GC data due to the use of the cold trap.
+The volume of this trap corresponds to the sample volume collected over about 15 min by the GC, inducing a smoothing of the signal of the semi-continuous injections.
+To eliminate the time delay between both instruments, the time shift was fixed to 14 min